bihealth/reev/docs/acmg_seqvars_criteria.rst

 Pathogenicity Predictions
 -------------------------

-We currently use the thresholds from Pejaver et al. (2022) only.
+We currently use the thresholds from :footcite:t:`pejaver:2022` only.

 Once we have our own calibration, we can extend our predictions to novel tools such as AlphaMissense.